Do you pay tax on consulting services?

+As a freelancer, independent contractor, or consultant, you have to consider a variety of tax issues, including ways to lower your tax bill.
 While being a freelancer, consultant, or independent contractor provides a new set of tax issues to consider, it also offers you many new ways to cut your tax bill.
-While it can be complicated territory, learning to calculate and pay self-employment taxes for your consulting work is a small price to pay to have the freedom to be your own boss.
-For many of them, dealing with taxes on consulting fees is a headache, something that confuses and frustrates even the most knowledgeable about the numbers, along with the difficulty of some model contracts or work return templates.
-This may lower your income tax, but it doesn't lower your SE tax, since it doesn't reduce your SE income.
+It can be complicated territory, but learning to calculate and pay self-employment taxes for your consulting work is a small price to pay for the freedom of being your own boss.
+For many consultants, dealing with taxes on consulting fees can be a headache.

 Jimmy Hatman